Sean-G-Han/tp/docs/DeveloperGuide.md

 4. Test case: `delc 0`<br>
    Expected: No client is deleted.
 Error details shown in the status message.
 5. Other incorrect delc commands to try: `delc`, `delc x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

+### Deleting multiple clients
+1. Deleting multiple clients while all clients are being shown
+2. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.
+3. Test case: `deleteclientmult i/1 i/2`<br>
+   Expected: First and second contact are deleted from the list.
+Details of the deleted contacts shown in the status message.
+4. Test case: `deleteclientmult i/2`<br>
+   Expected: No client is deleted.
+Error details shown in the status message.
+5. Other incorrect deleteclientmult commands to try: `deleteclientmult`, `deleteclientmult i/1 i/x` (where x is larger than the list size)<br>
+   Expected: Similar to previous.

 ### Deleting a policy